-The two good-quality studies had the smallest128 and third smallest138 effects among the CBT intervention arms, although the latter, which was also the largest included study, showed a statistically significant benefit (REML pooled RR, 1.36 [95% CI, 1.13 to 1.65]).
-Among the studies conducted in the United States, one was a recently published study in high-risk women (unmarried, low income, aged \leq 18 years, or inadequate prenatal care) who were part of a home visit program and met criteria for MDD at 3 months postpartum.124 These women also had high rates of comorbid mental health conditions.
-Women in the CBT arm had a 47 percent increased the likelihood of remission (RR, 1.47 [95% CI, 1.10 to 1.95]) and showed greater improvement in depressive symptoms and global assessment of functioning, at both 4.5 and 7.5 months followup.
+The two good-quality studies had the smallest 135 and third smallest 145 effects among the CBT intervention arms, although the latter, which was also the largest included study, showed a statistically significant benefit (RR, 1.36 [95% CI, 1.13 to 1.65]).
+Among the studies conducted in the United States, one was a recently published study in high-risk women (unmarried, low income, age ≤18 years, or inadequate prenatal care) who were part of a home visit program and met criteria for MDD at 3 months postpartum.
+131 These women also had high rates of comorbid mental health conditions.
+Women in the CBT arm had a 47 percent increased likelihood of remission (RR, 1.47 [95% CI, 1.10 to 1.95]) and showed greater improvement in depressive symptoms and global assessment of functioning at both 4.5 and 7.5 months followup.
+The other U.S.-based trial reported a smaller statistically nonsignificant effect on the probability of having a BDI score less than 14 at 4-month followup.
+160 Both of these studies showed greater reductions in depressive symptom scores at followup.